Fermat-ORG/fermat-framework/README.md

 As of today two interconnected platforms constitute the system: a Crypto Wallet Platform and a Crypto Banking Platform.

 The current status of the project is moving towards a non working prototype of the wallet platform.
 The architecture of the system has already been established.
-The first version of the wallet platform featuring a Kids wallet is schedulled to be available to the general public by March 2015.
+The first version of the wallet platform featuring a Kids wallet is scheduled to be available to the general public by March 2015.

 # Crypto Wallet Platform